wanifarooq/Gnn_Noise_Robustness_Benchmarking/README.md

 # Benchmarking Robustness Strategies for Graph Neural Networks under Noise

-This study contributes to the analysis of the robustness of Graph Neural Networks by developing a benchmarking framework that systematically evaluates methods designed to address graph noise, including label, structural, and feature noise.
+This study contributes to the analysis of the robustness of Graph Neural Networks by developing a benchmarking framework that systematically evaluates methods designed to address graph noise.
 The framework reproduces selected robustness strategies under standardized conditions across commonly used datasets, enabling fair and reproducible comparisons.
 Although numerous robustness approaches have been proposed for GNNs, their evaluations are often inconsistent.
 This work analyzes the performance of existing robustness strategies under uniform experimental setups and across different types of graph noise, with the goal of identifying the methods that generalize most effectively.
 Several strategies have been introduced in the literature, including noise-resistant training, structure-learning techniques, and specialized frameworks.
 However, no standard benchmarking framework currently exists to directly compare these methods under consistent protocols.

 This work therefore establishes a unified benchmarking effort to identify which strategies perform best under controlled and comparable conditions.
 To this end, extensive experiments and advanced ablation studies are conducted to evaluate not only standard performance metrics but also oversmoothing measures and alternative experimental setups.
 Furthermore, the study investigates how different backbone architectures influence model performance.
 By providing a systematic and in-depth analysis under consistent conditions, this study sheds light on the differences among robustness frameworks and highlights which approaches are most effective in various scenarios.